-"Institutionalization" is an important dimension to each of the capability levels.
-When mentioned below in the capability level descriptions, institutionalization implies that the process is ingrained in the way the work is performed.
-[FM121.HDA101.T105]
+Institutionalization is a critical aspect of process improvement and is an important concept within each maturity level.
+When mentioned below in the maturity level descriptions, institutionalization implies that the process is ingrained in the way the work is performed.
+[FM122.HDA102.T101]